KaosOverride/CapriceRPI/README for this port.txt

--GPL Caprice32 4.1.0 emulator core from Ulrich Doewich -Portable monolithic executable, without external file dependencies (System ROMs, skins, etc) -Static link to Raspberry PI hardware scaler SDL library -Autoconfiguration when called from launchers and frontends (6128 default, 464 for tapes) with partial support for autorun commands for tape and disk
+-GPL Caprice32 4.1.0 emulator core from Ulrich Doewich -Portable monolithic executable, without external file dependencies (System ROMs, skins, etc) -Static link to Raspberry PI hardware scaler SDL library (Optional Makefile) -Autoconfiguration when called from launchers and frontends (6128 default, 464 for tapes) with partial support for autorun commands for tape and disk
--2 joystick support, and up to the unofficial Fire 3, redefinable as key for many games -ToTo's interface for joysticks 3 and 4 support.
+-standard 2 joystick support, and up to the unofficial Fire 3, redefinable as key for many games -ToTo's interface for joysticks 3 and 4 support.
+-Free assign up to 4 USB joypads of the CPC joysticks, even some keyboard combinations.
 -Option menus and CPC virtual keyboard.
 Full use of the CPC from your joystick!!!
 -Supports DSK, CDT and SNA from menu and command line.
 Great for frontends and launchers -Autorun for DSKs and CDTs (tape loading x5)